The Royal House of Rinaldi (Tartosa)

 • Spouse: Her Serene Highness Queen Zoe Rinaldi (née Camore)

-• Issue: Three children—Crown Prince Lorenzo Vittorio, Prince Raffaele Amadeo, and Princess Giulia Elisabetta Rinaldi
+• Issue: Three children—Crown Prince Lorenzo Vittorio, Prince Raffaele Amadeo, and Princess Giuliana Elisabetta Rinaldi

 • Residence: Primarily resides in Palazzo Reale while overseeing royal estates and vineyards across Tartosa